Find the CPR dummy that's right to train your class with this in-depth buying guide for every type of dummy.

 N95 masks trap pollution, dust, allergens, and other fine particles that cause respiratory problems.
-However, not all masks are the same, and the way it's worn is important.
+However, not all masks are the same.

 This comprehensive guide explains everything you need to know about performing CPR or Cardiopulmonary Resuscitation.